AHMED-debug582/ShopVibe_Stripe_Multilang/README.md

 ## ✉️ Want to Buy the Project?

 Interested in purchasing this project?
+- ShopVibe Pro is available for purchase at 10,000 MAD (Moroccan Dirhams).
+Includes full source code, multilingual setup, admin panel, Stripe integration, and a complete marketing package.
 - Visit the GitHub repository to explore features
 - View PDF pitch deck and full source in the `ShopVibe_Complete_Package.zip`
 - Ideal for reselling, launching your own SaaS store, or showcasing in a portfolio